jordanmar51/NOR_Analysis/README.md

     - Video Processing
     - Image Processing
 * `Obj1` and `Obj2` BehaviorDEPOT-analyzed directories with source videos in all subfolders
+  NOTE: The same folders from step 3 can be used for this step, seperate so that Obj1/Obj2 data is segregated

 ### 4.1.
 Create Labeled Videos

     1. Save `machine_processAllVideosObj1.m` MATLAB code within the `Obj1` directory.
     2. Add `Obj1` directory to MATLAB Path (as done in 3.2.2 - 3.2.3).
     3. Open `Obj1` directory in File Explorer and type following into MATLAB command window, replace `parentDir` with the full path of `Obj1` directory: machine_processAllVideosObj1(parentDir)
     4. Repeat steps 4.1.1 - 4.1.3, this time saving `machine_processAllVideosObj2.m` MATLAB code in `Obj2` directory.

 This step will add `Explore_Obj1`/ `Explore_Obj2` upper corner labels over video frames whenever object exploration was detected.